WinterStream AI

 Overview

 WinterStream AI fixes that.
-It's an accessibility-first, audio-centric Olympics companion that watches the stream with you, narrates what's happening, and answers your questions out loud — in real time.
+It's an accessibility-first, audio-centric Olympics companion that watches the stream with you, narrates what's happening, and answers your questions out loud in real time.

 How It Works

 On the backend, FastAPI mediates between the frontend and the AI layer, with WebSockets handling real-time messaging so the back-and-forth feels fluid and conversational.
-Google Gemini powers the question-answering, taking both the video transcript and user query as context to generate accurate, descriptive responses — carefully worded to avoid visual language like "look at this" or "you can see here."
+Google Gemini powers the question-answering, taking both the video transcript and user query as context to generate accurate, descriptive responses that are carefully worded to avoid visual language like "look at this" or "you can see here."

 The UI is built screen-reader friendly from the ground up, with minimal reliance on visual cues.
 The whole experience is designed to work just as well with your eyes closed.